 If your Pomeranian puppy has been purchased from a reputable registered Breeder, your Pomeranian Puppy will be registered with your Kennel Club.
 Pet Pomeranian babies will possibly be Registered on Limited Registration.

-This means that your new Pomeranian is sold as a pet only and is not for Exhibition/Breeding or Export purposes.
+This means your new Pomeranian is sold as a pet only and is not for Exhibition/Breeding or Export purposes.

 Ask about the Pomeranian Puppies’ registration status before purchase.
 Here in Australia, a registered Breeder MUST register all puppies, so beware if the “Breeder” is trying to sell you an unregistered puppy.